kbruner/productionwithscissors/_posts/2022-10-23-fun-with-freebsd-build-your-own-bare-vm-k3s-cluster.md

 While this tutorial builds a cluster with a redundant control plane, all the VMs are on a single hypervisor, making it suitable for testing and experimentation, but it is not production grade.

 This tutorial only covers creating a cluster.
 For Kubernetes basics and terminology, you should start with the [official Kubernetes documentation](https://kubernetes.io/).

+**Important**: only run this tutorial on a non-production host.
+It will make some changes to your network.
+Most of these are temporary, unless you want to make them persistent, but they may overwrite existing configurations.

 ### Intended Audience